 We eventually spotted a car, and even better its owner, or at least he said he was.
 We negotiated a lift to a small village at the foot of Sajama, and found a cute little traditionally built guest house.
 There was still enough light to get some great photos of the haunting adobe church before the sun went down.

 The next day we set off in search of geysers and hot springs that we had heard about.
 We paid a local chap and his son to guide us to the geysers, from there he waved his hand vaguely towards the horizon and gave us “directions” to some hot springs.
 Perfect we thought, a few hours of hiking then hot springs.
 So we walked, and walked.
 The landscape is flat with no paths, few landmarks and no big signs or people to ask, just the occasional herd of alpaca, so not the easiest place to navigate.
 Eventually after several more hours than we’d expected we stumbled across the small pool and sank into it to watch the sunset on the mighty Sajama mountain.

-You can visit Lauca from either Arica (Chile) or (La Paz).
-In our Chile and Peru Tour, we’ve combined it with Peru to make for an off-beat trip that manages to tick the necessary boxes while giving you a real flavour of the true beauty of the Andean high plains which is not always easy to experience in the more touristy routes.
-NB This tour is with guides - so, unlike Steph, you won´t get lost!
+You can visit Lauca from either Arica (Chile) or (La Paz) as I did.
+In our Chile and Peru Tour, we’ve combined it with Machu Picchu to make for an off-beat trip giving you a real flavour of the true beauty of the Andean high plains which is not always easy to experience in the more touristy routes.